The following information is being disclosed for the purposes of Rule 26 of the AIM Rules for Companies. (Last Updated

 Landore’s board is small and extremely focussed on implementing the Company’s strategy.
 However, given the size and nature of Landore, the Board does not consider it appropriate to have a formal performance evaluation procedure in place, as described and recommended in Principle 7 of the QCA Code.
 As such it is not relevant to consider succession planning.
-The Board will closely monitor the situation as it grows.
+The Board will closely monitor the situation as the Company grows.

 Articles of Incorporation: Click to View